ashutoshbw/ashutoshbw.github.io/content/blog/shortest-way-to-find-fibonacci-sequence-in-javascript/index.md

 The first two terms are $0$ and $1$.
 Any other term is the sum of previous two terms.
 Very simple right!

-There are many different ways to calculate this sequence.
+There are many different ways to generate this sequence.
 Today I will share with you the one that I figured out myself.
 My goal was to find shortest possible way to do it.
 I'm not sure if it is the one!

 Here it goes: